-REF ACTION LEAD SUPPORT TIMEFRAME COST 2.1.1 Continue to adopt leading technologies to improve energy efficiency in City-owned and operated facilities by: City Short Med upgrading lighting, heating and cooling systems in key facilities undertaking an assessment of our gas-using infrastructure by 2022, to support a longer-term transition to gas-free operations • providing funding to transition away from gas infrastructure.
-2.1.2 Prioritise investment to upgrade our operations to meet the 2025 emissions reduction target.
-City Short Low 2.1.3 Upgrade all streetlights with energy efficient LED lighting by 2025.
-City Short High 2.1.4 Empower local businesses to reduce emissions by promoting access to energy efficiency and productivity initiatives, including: City Ongoing Med energy assessments and energy management plans incentives and finance programs advice on energy-efficient buildings.
-2.1.5 Support community efforts to reduce emissions by promoting access to energy efficiency programs, including: Community у Ongoing Med home energy assessments advice on available rebates and programs tailored programs to support community members most vulnerable to climate change impacts advocacy to state government to improve energy and thermal performance of existing public housing stock in the Geelong region.
+Ref Action Lead Support Cost 2.1.1 Continue to adopt leading technologies to improve energy efficiency in City-owned and operated facilities by: City Med upgrading lighting, heating and cooling systems in key facilities undertaking an assessment of our gas-using infrastructure by 2022, to support a longer-term transition to gas-free operations providing funding to transition gas infrastructure.
+2.1.2 Adopt a proactive energy efficiency management model and prioritise investment for upgrades for the City's operations by investigating energy consumption data to better inform future decisions.
+City Low 2.1.3 Upgrade all streetlights with energy efficient LED lighting by 2025 as part of a broader effort to implement leading technologies that reduce streetlight-related emissions.
+City High 2.1.4 Empower local businesses to reduce emissions by promoting access to energy efficiency and productivity initiatives, including: City Med energy assessmentsenergy management plansadvice on energy-efficient buildings.
+2.1.5 Support community efforts to reduce emissions by promoting access to energy efficiency programs, including: Community Med home energy assessments advice on available rebates and programs tailored programs to support community members most vulnerable to climate change impacts advocacy to state government to improve energy and thermal performance of existing public housing stock in the Geelong region.

-Timeframe: Short (1-3 years), Med (4-6 years), Long 7+ years | Cost: Low (\$0-\$100,000), Med (\$100,000-\$500,000), High (500,000+)
+\ Low (\$0-\$100,000), Med (\$100,000-\$500,000) High (more than \$500,000+)